Section 21 – Junior And Teen Fair

 OAAS AND CAS YOUTH COMPETITIONS

 1. Essay contest Juniors and Teens– Open to exhibitors under 17 years as of date of entry.
 Titled “What Agriculture Means to Me”.
 Min.
 200 words, Max.
 500. 1st$10.00 plus gift certificate from Book Lore in Orangeville.
 All other worthy entries receive $5.00.
 State age of author.
 Sponsored by Lisa Graham.
+Judged on content, neatness, spelling and creativity.

 Youth Poster Competition Create an Original Hand Drawn Poster Promoting the Caledon Fair.